Toward Adaptable Multi-Agent Reinforcement Learning: An Assumption-Aware Review: Policy Adaptability

 \section{Policy Adaptability}

-While learning adaptability focuses on training-time resilience under varied conditions, it does not fully capture the \textit{generalization behaviour of the resulting policy}.
-In real-world deployments, agents often face unforeseen circumstances, including evolving task specifications, dynamic team configurations, and unfamiliar partner behaviours.
-This motivates the second axis of our framework: \textit{policy adaptability}, which we define as the ability of a learned policy to generalize effectively across related tasks, agent roles, or coordination structures without requiring retraining.
+While learning adaptability focuses on the assumptions of the training procedure, it does not fully capture the behaviour of the \textit{learned policy} after training.
+In real-world deployments, a policy may encounter altered task specifications, changed agent roles, different population sizes, or unfamiliar partner behaviours.
+This motivates the second axis of our framework: \textit{policy adaptability}, which concerns the conditions under which a trained policy or policy family can be reused, conditioned, fine-tuned, or updated after the original training phase.

 Figure~\ref{fig:policy_vs_learning} illustrates the conceptual distinction between learning and policy adaptability.
-Learning adaptability considers whether an algorithm can be independently trained on multiple diverse tasks.
-In contrast, policy adaptability evaluates whether a single policy, trained under a specific configuration, can be reused or adapted for other tasks with minimal adjustment.
+Learning adaptability asks whether a learning paradigm can be instantiated under multiple training or system assumptions.
+Policy adaptability instead asks whether the resulting policy can handle a specified deployment-time shift, and what adaptation cost is required.
+This distinction is important because a paradigm may be learning-adaptable but produce task-specific policies, while a policy may transfer effectively even if its original training process used restrictive assumptions.
 The following questions are central to understanding policy adaptability:

-These questions can also be viewed from the perspective of task structure.
-When task semantics lie within a well-defined space, the acquired knowledge can be effectively transferred across tasks.
-Representative types of task gaps include: changes in the number of agents (affecting the policy's input-output structure), shifts in objectives or environmental settings (task generalization), sequential or incremental task progressions (lifelong learning), and the presence of novel partners with unfamiliar behaviours.
+These questions can also be viewed from the perspective of task gaps.
+When task semantics lie within a well-defined space, acquired knowledge may be transferred across related settings.
+However, the evaluation should specify the allowed adaptation mechanism.
+Table~\ref{tab:policy-adaptation-cost} distinguishes several common levels.
+Representative gaps include changes in objectives or environmental settings (task generalization), changes in the number or roles of agents (population and interface generalization), sequential or incremental task progressions (lifelong learning), and the presence of novel partners with unfamiliar behaviours (partner generalization).
 As illustrated in Figure~\ref{fig:policy-adaptability}, different methods are suited to bridging different types of task gaps.

 To explore these challenges, we organize the literature into five methodological categories that explicitly promote generalization across tasks and agents.